Swedeniron/Azure-namespace/README.md

 # Python3 script to create namespace in Azure

+This python3 script are taking a json files with some values as in-file.
+It run true them and creating outfiles with az commands to ve deployd in Azure This make it easy to have the same dopoyment in differt enviroments (account) and you will have the namespaces saved for the future.

 1. Create a namespace.json file in ventures

 2. Run the script "python templator.py"